Priyanshiiitb/priyansh_iiitb_asic/README.md

 ## Day2[Introduction to Verilog RTL design and Synthesis]

+### Here is the code for 2:1MUX and its test bench:
 ```
 module good_mux (input i0 , input i1 , input sel , output reg y);
 	always @ (*)